Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift

 \section{Introduction}

-Modern machine learning is revolutionizing the field of medical imaging, especially in computer-aided diagnosis with Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) scans.
-While classical learning algorithms (\eg, empirical risk minimization) are sensitive to the assumption that the training samples are independently and identically distributed (\iid), real-world volumetric medical images rarely fit in this framework.
-In efforts to go beyond \iid samples, numerous algorithms~\citep{sagawa2019distributionally,yeung2022unified} have been proposed to improve distributional robustness of learning in different settings.
-Specifically for medical image segmentation, as instantiated in \Cref{fig:synapse_case40_sparse_dense_ce_weights}, the segmentation labels corresponding to different cross-sections of organs within a given volume tend to have distinct distributions.
-That is, the slices toward the beginning/end of the volume that contain no target organs have very few, if any, segmentation labels (which we refer to as ``label-sparse''); whereas segmentation labels are prolific in the slices toward the middle of the volume (``label-dense'').
-Such discrepancy in labels results in distinct difficulty levels measured by the training cross-entropy~\citep{wang2021survey} and leads to various training schedulers~\citep{tullis2011effectiveness,tang2018attention,hacohen2019power}.
-Motivated by the separation between label-sparse and label-dense samples, we explore the following questions in this work:
+Modern machine learning is revolutionizing the field of medical imaging, especially in computer-aided diagnosis with computed tomography (CT) and magnetic resonance imaging (MRI) scans.
+However, classical learning objectives like empirical risk minimization (ERM) generally assume that training samples are independently and identically (\iid) distributed, whereas real-world medical image data rarely satisfy this assumption. \Cref{fig:synapse_case40_sparse_dense_ce_weights} instantiates a common observation in medical image segmentation where the segmentation labels corresponding to different cross-sections of the human body tend to have distinct proportions of labeled (\ie, non-background) pixels, which is accurately reflected by the evaluation of supervised cross-entropy loss during training.
+We refer to this as the ``information imbalance'' among samples, as opposed to the well-studied ``class imbalance''~\citep{wong2018segmentation,taghanaki2019combo,yeung2022unified} among the numbers of segmentation labels in different classes.
+Such information imbalance induces distinct difficulty/paces of learning with the cross-entropy loss for different samples~\citep{wang2021survey, tullis2011effectiveness,tang2018attention,hacohen2019power}.
+Specifically, we say a sample is \emph{label-sparse} when it contains very few (if any) segmentation labels; in contrast, a sample is \emph{label-dense} when its segmentation labels are prolific.
+Motivated by the information imbalance among samples, we explore the following questions:

-We first formulate a model for the mixture of label-sparse and label-dense samples in volumetric medical imaging as a subpopulation shift in the conditional distribution of labels given images $P\rsep{\yb}{\xb}$.
-As illustrated in \Cref{fig:synapse_case40_sparse_dense_ce_weights}, such subpopulation shift induces a separation in supervised cross-entropy between sparse and dense labels, even though the data image distribution ($P({\xb})$) remains roughly uniform.